navinpeiris/logster/README.md

 ## Acknowledgements

-This library is was inspired by the ruby [lograge](https://github.com/roidrage/lograge) gem.
+This library was inspired by the ruby [lograge](https://github.com/roidrage/lograge) gem.

 ## License